- Safeguarding and Child Protection Policy

 - Liaising with external agencies.

 - Attending Child Protection conferences and strategy meetings or delegating attendance at these to appropriately trained colleagues who know the student(s) concerned best.

-- Allocating staff to the appropriate training.
+- In consultation with the Assistant Headteacher (Staffing), allocating staff to the appropriate training.

 - Completing relevant courses at level 2 and 3 of the Child Protection Training Programme and having refresher training at least every 2 years.

 - Developing the College Safeguarding and Child Protection Policy (on an annual basis), reviewing and refining systems and structures (on an ongoing basis)

 - Maintaining confidential records of meetings related to child protection procedures.

 - Attending Governors’ Wellbeing sub-committee meetings and reporting on Child Protection matters at the meetings, whilst maintaining anonymity and confidentiality.

 - Maintaining the profile of safeguarding students throughout the College.